Siddhudhole/To-Do-List-Application/README.md

 # To-Do-List-Application
-Python program for adding, completing, and removing tasks—a simple python app.
+Python app for adding, completing, and removing tasks.